thisiserico/preferences/code-semantics/tests/README.md

 error check.
 This is avoidable by allowing to pass arguments to the helpers.
 However, I feel those end up complicating the helpers and taking consistency away from this approach.
 When introduced, it becomes harder to see where the limit is on the arguments being passed around.
-They also make your scenarios more dependant on the helpers, possibly ending up in scenarios that send random data as those arguments as they are simply not relevant.
+They also make your scenarios more dependant on the helpers, possibly ending up in scenarios that send random data to those arguments as they are simply not relevant.
 It's a totally valid way of doing this, but this is one of those where consistency actually helps.
 Regardless, it's also a good chat to have among team members.